KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 2. **Off-chain computation** — Ship positions stored off-chain, only results posted on-chain.
 This breaks the "fully on-chain" principle entirely.

-Neither option aligns with ETour's RW3 principles.
+Neither option aligns with ETour's principles.
 Hidden information games require trusting some mechanism beyond the blockchain itself.
-Rather than compromise, we replaced Battleship with Connect Four—a game that needs no hidden state and can be fully verified in a single transaction per move.
+Rather than compromise, we replaced Battleship with Connect Four; a game that needs no hidden state and can be fully verified in a single transaction per move.

-This decision exemplifies ETour's philosophy: accept blockchain's constraints and build games that naturally fit, rather than forcing incompatible designs.
+This decision exemplifies ETour's philosophy: **accept blockchain's constraints and build games that naturally fit, rather than forcing incompatible designs.**

 ---